Top 10 Android App Development Trends | 2020 Guide

 Code reuse is a serious benefit.
 That’s why we’re going to see more and more teams taking advantage of Kotlin for mobile app development.

-Another key trend in Android development will be the implementations of the Internet of Things (IoT).
 In the Android world, this trend translates into Android Things, which allows developers to build devices on top of popular hardware platforms like Raspberry Pi.

 Developers don’t need any knowledge of embedded system design to get started.
 Instead, they can develop apps using the Android SDK and Android Studio.
 The framework allows easy native access to hardware, such as cameras and displays.
 You can also connect your app to Google services and integrate extra peripherals with the Peripheral I/O APIs.
 The Android Things Console also helps teams to push new features and security updates over-the-air.